How to plan and structure a GIS Training Session#

 The first training session#

-As trainers, it’s imperative to craft a structured framework that sets the tone for the entire learning journey.
-The initial day holds significant importance, serving as the cornerstone for participants’ comprehension of GIS concepts and fostering an environment conducive to effective learning.
-Let’s delve into key considerations when structuring the inaugural day of GIS training:
+As trainers, it’s important to craft a structured framework that sets the tone for the entire learning journey.
+The initial day holds significant importance, serving as the cornerstone for participants’ comprehension of GIS concepts and fostering an effective learning environment.

 Training Kick-off#

-Introduction round: For everybody in the training it is important to get to know the other participants.
-This can be done by a common introduction round with another method that can be combined with the icebreaker activity.
-A proven method for the introduction round is to do a short general introduction round and then use small groups where people can introduce themselves in more detail.
-In this group, you can use guiding questions like „What was your favourite job so far?“.
+3. Introduction round: It is important to get to know the training participants.
+This can be done by a common introduction round that can be combined with the icebreaker activity.
+A proven method is to do a short general introduction round and then use small groups where people can introduce themselves in more detail.
+In this group, you can use guiding questions like “What was your favorite job so far?”.

 This whole introduction section can take up to one hour or even longer.
-At the latest after the presentation of the agenda, you should schedule a break between 10 and 20 minutes.
+After the presentation of the agenda, it is recommended to schedule a break between 10 and 15 minutes.

 Training preparation#